VUmcCGP/wisecondor/README.md

 ### Running WisecondorX

-There are three main stages for using WisecondorX:
+There are three main stages (converting, reference creating & predicting) for using WisecondorX:
-- Converting .bam files to .npz files (both reference and test samples)
+- Convert .bam files to .npz files (both reference and test samples)
-- Creating a reference (using reference .npz files)
+- Create a reference (using reference .npz files)
     - **Important notes**
-        - Reference samples should be divided in two distinct groups, one for males and one for females.
-This is required to correctly normalize the X and/or Y chromosome.
-        - When the female reference is given to the [`predict`](#stage-3-predict-cnas) function, chromosome X will be analysed;
-        when on the other hand the male reference is used, chromosomes X & Y are analysed.
-This regardless of the gender of the test case, although I would **never** advice to use a female reference and a male test case, or vice versa &mdash; this because numerous Y reads wrongly map the X chromosome.
-Using a matching reference, the latter is accounted for.
+        - WisecondorX will internally generate a male and female reference.
+It is advisable that both female and male samples are represented in the reference set.
+If e.g. no male samples are included, the Y chromosome will not be part of the analysis when testing male cases.
-        - For NIPT, exclusively a female reference should be created.
+        - For NIPT analysis, an important exception on previous rule holds: only pregnancies of female feti should be used to generate the reference.
 This implies that for NIPT, WisecondorX is not able to analyse the Y chromosome.
-Furthermore, obtaining consistent shifts in the X chromosome is only possible when the reference is created using pregnancies of female fetuses only, irrespective of the gender of your test cases.
-When this cannot be achieved, you risk blacklisting the entire X chromosome due to its variability because of fetal fraction dependence.
+Additionally, make sure you do not manually annotate samples as male during the convert phase (as all NIPT reference samples should be female, irrespective of the gender of the fetus).
         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted, the better.
         - Try to include at least 50 samples per reference.
-The more the better, yet, from 200 on it is unlikely to observe additional improvement concerning normalization.
+The more the better, yet, from 300 on it is unlikely to observe additional improvement concerning normalization.
-- Predicting CNAs (using the reference and test .npz cases of interest)
+- Predict CNAs (using the reference and test .npz cases of interest)

 ### Stage (1) Convert .bam to .npz